drnickallgood/phdwork/notes.md

 ** 1/28/2023 **

-*** Missing 5, 1725 graphics from dissertation for default clustering, need to add
+*** Added adaptive clustering images and results to dissertation and slides for MOTIF
-*** Missing Adaptive clustering images from dissertation FOR MOTIF, need to add
+*** Added 5 cluster, seed 1725 cluster images to dissertation and slides
-*** Missing Adaptive clustering results from dissertation for MOTIF, need to add
+*** Working on conclusion for slides

 ** 1/27/2023 **